 Avoid putting stuffed toys in a box

 Instead, cutely arrange them throughout your tables.
 Have a bear reading a book or have two or three around you dinner set laid out for a meal, place some stuffed animals in front of your old TV.
-Not only does it help to sell the toys, it dresses up your display.
+Not only does it help to sell stuffed animals at your garage sale, it dresses up your display.

 How to sell out-of-fashion clothes?